Pan Am Flight 281

 Two of the hijackers were apprehended in the 1970s.
 Jose Rafael Rios Cruz was arrested in 1975; Miguel Castro was captured in 1976.
 Both pleaded guilty; Cruz was sentenced to 15 years in prison and Castro to 12.

 A third hijacker, Luis Armando Peña Soltren, lived as a fugitive in Cuba.
 In October 2009, he voluntarily returned to the United States and surrendered to federal authorities.
 He pleaded guilty to the hijacking on March 18, 2010.
 On January 4, 2011 he was sentenced to 15 years in prison, without the possibility of parole.

-Alejandro Figueroa, a woman charged as a co-conspirator in the case, was acquitted in 1969.
+Alejandro Figueroa, charged as a co-conspirator in the case, was acquitted in 1969.